Mahmoud-farargy/instagram-clone/README.md

 <h2>Description</h2>
-A social media platform similar to Instagram that people can actually use.
+A social media app similar to Instagram that people can actually use.

 <h2>Preview</h2>